 Pink Eye: Causes and Treatments

 You wake up in the morning, and you or your child has an eyelid that is crusted together and is painful to try and open, if not impossible.
 Or, you wake up and your eyes are painful, watery, and sensitive to light.
 Both of these scenarios are a common occurrence with pink eye.
 Younger children are often more susceptible, pink eye is easy to pass from person to person, which makes schools a good setting for this eye emergency to thrive.
 Anyone can be affected by pink eye, not just children.
-Come into TSO Spencer and have your eyes checked by your local Pasadena optometrist for the pain associated with pink eye right away.
+Come into Texas State Optical Spencer and have your eyes checked by your local Pasadena optometrist for the pain associated with pink eye right away.

 What is Pink Eye?